arthur-ehrle/Prometheus-PCA-course/README.md

 -   scrape_timeout: periode that will use Prometheus to determine if a target is unreachable

--   rule_files: path of the file were we defined the rules for the triggers
+-   rule_files: path of the file where we defined the rules for the triggers

--   alerting: the url and the port to send PUSH request to alertmanager that will send notifications
+-   alerting: the URL and the port to send a PUSH request to alert manager that will send notifications

 -   scrape_configs: the configuration of the jobs and the instances